Louisville Truck Accident Lawyer

 • Loss of consortium (applies to a spouse or minor child)

 If the trucking accident results from gross negligence or intentional malice, you can also receive punitive damages designed to punish the party whose conduct resulted in the death.
-A Louisville wrongful death attorney at The Schafer Law Office will listen to your story and help you hold the at-fault party financially responsible for your loss.
+A Louisville wrongful death attorney at The Schafer Law Office listens to your story and helps you hold the at-fault party financially responsible for your loss.

 Factors That Can Cause a Truck Accident in Louisville